 There are various approaches to pacifying possibly malevolent spirits.
 One is the full-blown Jichinsai ceremony, of course.
-Another is a simpler, humbler, and less-expensive way, because, after all, what the ceremony boils down to is a sincere offering of salt, rice and sake and a silent request to the resident spirits for forbearance.
+Another is a simpler, humbler, and less-expensive version, because, after all, what the ceremony boils down to is a sincere offering of salt, rice and sake wine and a silent request to the resident spirits for forbearance.

 One such simplified example is quietly and routinely performed by either the general contractor or his steel erection subcontractor.
 They simply place a small mound of salt, another of uncooked rice, and a small cup of sake wine at the base of the first column erected, then the employees of the GC and/or the erection team offer a silent prayer.
 No muss, no fuss, no silly hats, but it’s still taken very seriously by the workers.